Principal Teaching Faculty

 After receiving her PhD in theater studies from Freie Universität Berlin, Viktoria Tkaczyk was a Feodor Lynen Fellow at the History of Science Lab REHSEIS (CNRS) in Paris.
 From 2011 to 2014, she was assistant professor of arts and new media at the University of Amsterdam and a Dilthey Fellow at the Max Planck Institute for the History of Science, Berlin (MPIWG).
 From 2015 to 2020, she headed the research group “Epistemes of Modern Acoustics” at the MPIWG and the project “Epistemic Dissonances: Objects and Tools of Early Modern Acoustics” at Freie Universität Berlin (German Research Foundation), in addition to initiating the database “Sound & Science: Digital Histories.”

-Until August 2023, Viktoria Tkaczyk was one of the IMPRS-KIR’s three Speakers.
+From its launch until August 2023, Viktoria Tkaczyk was one of the IMPRS-KIR’s three Speakers.

 Find out more about Viktoria Tkaczyk on the HU website.